 - Where can you make adjustments?

-Once you’ve identified the answers to those questions, make a plan to:
+Once you’ve identified the answers to those questions, make a plan to do things like:

 - Set financial targets for the new year